 With over 1,400 student organizations, The Ohio State University provides a wide range of opportunities for students to get involved.
 Involvement outside of the classroom is important in receiving a well-rounded education, meeting students with similar interests, and networking in your field of study.
 Below is a list of several organizations that have roots in AEDE.

-The Agribusiness Club is open to all students enrolled in a CFAES major program of study.
+The Agribusiness Club is open to all students enrolled at OSU.

 The Club meets every other Thursday and hosts guest speakers from various agribusinesses who inform students of their work, including offering recruitment advice for upcoming internship and job opportunities at their companies.
 Through this interaction, students are able to meet prospective employers.